react-boilerplate/react-boilerplate/docs/general/deployment.md

 _Step 6:_ Click on your new S3 bucket on the left to open the bucket.
 Click `Upload` and select all the files within your `./build` folder.
 Click `Start Upload`.
 Once the files are done, select all of the files, right-click on the selected files (or click on the `Actions` button) and select `Make Public`.

 _Step 7:_ Click on the `Properties` tab, open `Static Website Hosting`, and click on the _Endpoint_ link.
 The app should be running on that URL.

+## Deploying in a subfolder of an existing server

+Suppose you want users to access the app on `https://<host>/web-app`

+_Step 1:_ Run `PUBLIC_PATH='/web-app/' BUILD_FOLDER_PATH='build/web-app' npm run build`, to save production build inside `./build/web-app` folder.

+_Step 2:_ Upload/Place the created `web-app` folder in your server's web-root folder

+_Endpoint_ The app should be accessible on `https://<host>/web-app`.

+_NOTE_ that this has been tested on both APACHE and NGINX servers.